OMoriaux/SemiEmpiricalCalibrationBayesian/README.md

 - Matplotlib
 - Pandas (tdms files are read into Pandas DataFrames, arrays with named columns)
 - npTDMS (reads LabVIEW VI output files, i.e. tdms files)

+npTDMS will need to be installed in most cases.
+Either install the package in the user's prefered manner or simply run ">>> pip install npTDMS" in the Python console.